rancher/docs/content/rancher/v2.x/en/k8s-in-rancher/horitzontal-pod-autoscaler/manage-hpa-with-kubectl/_index.md

 ---
 title: Managing HPAs with kubectl
-weight: 3027
+weight: 3029
 ---

-In Rancher v2.3.x, a feature was added to the UI to manage HPAs.
-In the UI, you can create, view, and delete HPAs, and you can configure them to scale based on CPU or memory usage.

-For versions of Rancher prior to 2.3.x, or for scaling HPAs based on other metrics, you need `kubectl` to manage HPAs.

 This section describes HPA management with `kubectl`.
+This document has instructions for how to:

+- Create an HPA
+- Get information on HPAs
+- Delete an HPA
+- Configure your HPAs to scale with CPU or memory utilization
+- Configure your HPAs to scale using custom metrics, if you use a third-party tool such as Prometheus for metrics

+### Note For Rancher v2.3.x

+In Rancher v2.3.x, you can create, view, and delete HPAs from the Rancher UI.
+You can also configure them to scale based on CPU or memory usage from the Rancher UI.
+For more information, refer to [Managing HPAs with the Rancher UI]({{< baseurl >}}/rancher/v2.x/en/k8s-in-rancher/horitzontal-pod-autoscaler/manage-hpa-with-rancher-ui).
+For scaling HPAs based on other metrics than CPU or memory, you still need `kubectl`.

+### Note For Rancher Prior to v2.0.7

+Clusters created with older versions of Rancher don't automatically have all the requirements to create an HPA.
+To install an HPA on these clusters, refer to [Manual HPA Installation for Clusters Created Before Rancher v2.0.7]({{< baseurl >}}/rancher/v2.x/en/k8s-in-rancher/horitzontal-pod-autoscaler/hpa-for-rancher-before-2_0_7).

 # Basic kubectl Command for Managing HPAs